sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 More information on input arguments and their usage can be found [here](https://spinalcordtoolbox.com/stable/user_section/command-line/deepseg/seg_sc_contrast_agnostic.html).

-## 2. Retraining the contrast-agnostic model
+## 2. Training the model

-The scripts required for re-training the contrast-agnostic model (for reproducibility or extending it to more contrasts/pathologies) can be found in `nnUnet` folder.
+The scripts required for training the model can be found in `nnUnet` folder.
 Training with nnUNet is simple.
 Once the environment is properly configured, the following steps should get the model up and running:

 ### Step 1: Configuring the environment